 Huggoes flip-flops have a polygon surface texture to hold your feet, stretchable rubber straps, and an anti-slip base.
 They are great to wear at the beach and in other places with lots of water.
-The colorful eco-friendly flip flops give you the feeling of class and elegance while being comfortable.
+The colorful, eco-friendly flip-flops give you the feeling of class and elegance while being comfortable.

 SOLE focuses on reducing its environmental impact as much as possible; therefore, it runs a carbon-negative business.
 They use all-natural materials like cork, hemp, and bloom algae foam.
 We love a company purchasing carbon offsets, planting cork trees for its own use, and ensuring a sustainable harvest.

 SOLE also incorporates recycled wine corks and recycled polyester into its production.
-As a result, when you choose a high-quality shoe from sole, you’ll also be lowering your carbon footprint.
+As a result, when you choose a high-quality shoe from the sole, you'll also be lowering your carbon footprint.

-Olli flip flops are made using 100% natural rubber sourced from Sri Lanka.
+Olli flip-flops are made using 100% natural rubber sourced from Sri Lanka.
 They are soft, comfortable, and durable.
 The flip-flops are so lightweight you will forget you have shoes on your feet.
-Also, they tag their flip-flops as “undressed,” the company uses this term to assure consumers that their products contain no chemicals.
+Also, they tag their flip-flops as "undressed," the company uses this term to assure consumers that their products contain no chemicals.

 The brand is socially conscious and has a fair trade certificate to attest to its ethical production practices.

-The Sanuk brand is a subsidiary of the deckers company.
+The Sanuk brand is a subsidiary of the Deckers company.
 The Sanuk brand focuses on producing vegan shoes and sandals.

 Planet flops is based in Brazil.
 They source their natural rubber and manufacture their flip-flops locally.
-This employs local people and also helps boost the local economy.
-Planet flops’ production system is socially and environmentally sustainable.
+This employs local artisans and also helps boost the local economy.
+Planet flops' production system is socially and environmentally sustainable.